 The Truth Behind Gender-Based Food Choices

-So, suppose you are a man with sound health and no or minimum physical activity level.
-In that case, you may require fewer calories and nutrition than a woman indulging in a daily hardcore physical workout routine.
+For instance, a man in good health with little physical activity may require fewer calories and nutrients than a woman engaged in a daily, intense physical workout routine.

 Does that mean both men and women have similar nutritional requirements?